vmedv/Benchmark-v700-performance-prediction/SOFTWARE_DESIGN.md

 The [DataMap](./microbench/workloads/data_maps/data_map.h) is used by an ArgsGenerator to translate an index into a key or a value.
 The `get` function takes an `index` and returns the corresponding key or value.

-##### NOTES
+##### NOTE

-The [DataMapBuilder](./microbench/workloads/data_maps/data_map_builder.h) provides the `getOrBuild` function.
+[//]: # (The [DataMapBuilder]&#40;./microbench/workloads/data_maps/data_map_builder.h&#41; provides the `getOrBuild` function.)
-If it is the first call, the function creates the new DataMap object and returns a pointer to that, else it returns the pointer to last created object.
+[//]: # (If it is the first call, the function creates the new DataMap object and returns a pointer to that,)
+[//]: # (else it returns the pointer to last created object.
+Thus, different ArgsGenerators can work with one DataMap.  )
+[//]: # (The `getOrBuild` function does not need to be overridden. )

+The json representation of DataMapBuilder has an object id.
+So converting from json with the same id will return a pointer to the same DataMapBuilder.
 Thus, different ArgsGenerators can work with one DataMap.
-The `getOrBuild` function does not need to be overridden.

-Also, the json representation of DataMapBuilder has object id, so the `getOrBuild` of the DataMapBuilder called with the same id will return a pointer to the same object.
 The id is set automatically.

-of the DataMapBuilder called with the same id will return a pointer to the same object.

 [//]: # (This function creates the new object if)